 This study analyses the challenges in the design and implementation of social security schemes and uses this understanding to draw lessons for designing a comprehensive social security scheme for India.

-The passage of the UWSSA has tied in with the introduction of several publicly provided, national and state level social security schemes in the insurance and pension sectors.
+The passage of the UWSSA has tied in with the introduction of several publicly provided, national and state-level social security schemes in the insurance and pension sectors.
 This report covers the entire gamut of issues from ownership structure, program coverage, and delivery architecture to the specific design elements of individual social security products, namely life insurance, health insurance, and pensions.
-This study therefore has two clear purposes: (i) Providing a detailed account of the currently implemented government sponsored social security schemes for the unorganized sector, including product features such as eligibility criteria, scope of coverage, and pricing, as well as their major implementation and design related strengths and weaknesses, (ii) Providing a clear set of recommendations and guidelines on how to design and implement a comprehensive social security scheme for the unorganized sector, which includes life insurance, health insurance, and pension.
+This study, therefore, has two clear purposes: (i) Providing a detailed account of the currently implemented government-sponsored social security schemes for the unorganized sector, including product features such as eligibility criteria, the scope of coverage, and pricing, as well as their major implementation and design-related strengths and weaknesses, (ii) Providing a clear set of recommendations and guidelines on how to design and implement a comprehensive social security scheme for the unorganized sector, which includes life insurance, health insurance, and pension.